-- We recognized a discrete income tax benefit of \$210.3 million as a result of the resolution of a substantial portion of the IRS audit of our federal income tax returns for years 2001 through 2004, which increased earnings per share by \$.19. - We recognized asset impairments, restructuring (exit costs), and other special charges of \$145.7 million (pre-tax), primarily associated with certain impairment, termination, and wind-down costs resulting from the termination of the AIR Insulin program, which decreased earnings per share by \$.09. - We incurred in-process research and development (IPR&D) charges associated with the licensing arrangement with BioMS Medical Corp. of \$87.0 million (pretax), which decreased earnings per share by \$.05.
+- We recognized restructuring and other special charges of \$88.9 million (pretax), primarily associated with previously-announced strategic exit activities related to manufacturing operations, which decreased earnings per share by \$.05 in the second guarter. - We recognized asset impairments associated with certain manufacturing operations (included in cost of sales) of \$57.1 million (pretax), which decreased earnings per share by \$.04 in the second quarter. - We incurred in-process research and development (IPR&D) charges associated with the licensing arrangement with TransPharma Medical Ltd. of \$35.0 million (pretax), which decreased earnings per share by \$.02 in the second quarter. - We recognized a discrete income tax benefit of \$210.3 million as a result of the resolution of a substantial portion of the IRS audit of our federal income tax returns for years 2001 through 2004, which increased earnings per share by \$.19 in the first quarter. - We recognized asset impairments, restructuring, and other special charges of \$145.7 million (pretax), primarily associated with certain impairment, termination, and wind-down costs resulting from the termination of the AIR Insulin program, which decreased earnings per share by \$.09 in the first quarter.

+• We incurred IPR&D charges associated with the licensing arrangement with BioMS Medical Corp. of \$87.0 million (pretax), which decreased earnings per share by \$.05 in the first quarter.